Kenzothd/Kenzothd/README.md

 ## Check out my recent work:

 [ShoeDog](https://shoedog.vercel.app/) 👟📊 (In progress) <br>
 Have you considered using an e-commerce marketplace built with statistical data to track your favourite pair of shoes?
 ShoeDog is a website where shoe aficionados may purchase and sell shoes.
-It offers real-time data, alert prompts, and the ability to keep track of the status of a favourite pair of shoes.
+It offers mocked shoe data, real-time alert prompt, and the ability to keep track of the status of a favourite pair of shoes.

 [IDealify](https://idealify.vercel.app/) 🏠 <br>
 Remodel your house in confidence.
 IDealify was built to establish trust between homeowners and interior designers.
 It is a one-stop project management tool which enables both parties to monitor the task at hand.